- One for older students to record up to 20 sets of completed cards

 I also thought it would be fun to make circles for a Task Card Bulletin Board.
 Students can fill out the circles as they complete sets and then post them on the board.
 You could also have them color the circles before posting for a more colorful effect.
-These circles could also be used for many other things in addition task cards!
+These circles could also be used for many other things, besides task cards!

 For more freebies and ideas on how to use task cards in your classroom, be sure to check out Totally Task Cards.
-You may also want to take a peek at this Catalog of Task Cardsthat I created as a Google Docs spreadsheet.
+You may also want to take a peek at this Catalog of Task Cards that I created as a Google Sheet.